Rishabk747/Data_Analytics_Gastropod/README.md

 # Master-Thesis-Project
-Will be uploading soon.....
+Work in Progress.....
 Topic: - "Geospatial database creation for Indo-Gangetic delta for source-to-sink relation mapping."